OPT Pilot Jobs

 Prioritize employers with existing visa sponsorship history

-Regional airlines and charter operators with prior H-1B or TN sponsorship experience are more likely to understand OPT timelines.
+Regional airlines and charter operators with prior H-1B visa or TN visa sponsorship experience are more likely to understand OPT timelines.
 Employers who have never sponsored a foreign national will face a steep learning curve during your 12-month window.

 Start STEM OPT extension paperwork early if eligible